 Whether you're using shared or dedicated infrastructure, sending to unengaged subscribers and earning poor performance in your email sending is a surefire way to see more emails get filtered to the spam folder.

-If you invest in healthy lists, your performance will go up.
-When your performance goes up, your reputation gets stronger.
-When your reputation gets stronger, your inbox placement goes up.
-When your inbox placement goes up, your performance goes up.
+If you invest in healthy lists, your performance will improve.
+When your performance improves, your reputation gets stronger.
+When your reputation gets stronger, your inbox placement improves.
+When your inbox placement improves, your performance improves.
 This is the virtuous cycle of successful email marketing.